Fervent Singapore football fans begin making plans to support Lions at 2027 Asian Cup

 He is also hoping to catch their matches against Tajikistan (103rd) at the Imam Mohammed Ibn Saud University Stadium in Riyadh and Iraq (57th) back in Khobar.

-The 32-year-old, who works as a talent acquisition partner at a financial services firm, has continued to follow local football from afar and has made the effort to attend matches whenever Singapore teams play in the United Arab Emirates.
+The 32-year-old, who works as a talent acquisition partner at a financial services firm, has continued to follow local football from afar and has made the effort to attend matches whenever Singapore teams play in the UAE.

 Watching the Asian Cup also holds personal significance for Khairul, who has known Lions coach Gavin Lee, 35, since their youth football days.